Have you ever made a promise? What was it? Did you keep it?

 What is a covenant?

 A covenant is an agreement between two people where they make promises to each other and agree to be friends.
-In the Bible God makes several covenants with people.
+In the Bible God makes covenants with people.
 These covenants are very important because they show that God loves us and that he wants to be friends with us.
 And when God makes covenants and keeps them, it shows how good and faithful he is too.

 But a covenant was much more than just saying “let’s be friends.”
 Covenants were very serious.
 In fact, when two people made a covenant they would say something like this – “If I break my promises to you may I die.”
 And then they would sacrifice animals to remind themselves that a broken covenant deserved death.

 Now, like we said, normally when a covenant was made BOTH people would make promises to each other, and they would even promise to die if they break those promises.
 But when God made a covenant with Abraham something different happened – only God made promises.
 Abraham didn’t say anything.
 He didn’t make any promises to God.
 What does this mean?
 It means that God was promising to do it all.
-God would love and protect Abraham even if Abraham messes up.
+God would love and protect Abraham even if Abraham messed up.
 Even if he doesn’t always love and trust God perfectly.

 2000 years after God made that covenant with Abraham, God would make another covenant, another set of promises, to us.
 But he didn’t sacrifice animals to prove his love and faithfulness, he sacrificed himself – Jesus.